-They’re cuddly, they’re cute.
+They’re cuddly, and they’re cute.
 Really, is anything more adorable than a German shepherd Puppy?
-But is it the right breed for your family and what can you expect as that puppy grows from a lovable ball of fluff to a dedicated companion?
+But is it the right breed for your family, and what can you expect as that puppy grows from a lovable ball of fluff to a dedicated companion?

-One of the foremost police, military, and guard dog breeds throughout the world, the German shepherd dog has long been one of the most popular dog breeds within the United States.
+One of the foremost police, military and guard dog breeds throughout the world, the German shepherd dog has long been one of the most popular dog breeds within the United States.
 A loving family companion, the breed is friendly, direct, and confident with an athletically built body.
-Originating in Karlsruhe, Germany in 1899, the German shepherd dog breed was developed from several older breeds including both herding and farm dogs.
+Originating in Karlsruhe, Germany, in 1899, the German shepherd dog breed was developed from several older breeds, including both herding and farm dogs.
 While traditionally black and tan, the German shepherd can be other colors.
-See German shepherd colors for more information on German shepherd color information.

 Part of the working group within the American Kennel Club, the German shepherd dog has been utilized by its owners throughout the years in a variety of activities, either as canine work partners or within their role as a family companion.
 Considered by many to be one of the most intelligent of all the dog breeds, the German shepherd puppy is highly trainable and versatile, enabling them to excel in various service activities such as canine search and rescue, drug and bomb detection, or as service dogs for the blind or otherwise physically handicapped.
-As companion animals, their intelligence allows them to easily master basic obedience and agility skills, as well as obedience, scent, and protection training required to complete schutzhund training.
-For more schutzhund training information visit Schutzhund training
+As companion animals, their intelligence allows them to easily master basic obedience and agility skills, as well as obedience, scent, and protection training required to complete Schutzhund training.

 Though it is clear that the German shepherd puppy is readily adaptable to a variety of activities, any family that elects to add one of these beautiful dogs to their home must be dedicated to nurturing the puppy’s natural athleticism and intellect in order to ensure its happiness.
 And once the decision to add a German shepherd puppy to the household has been made, there are various other considerations, including how the puppy will be trained, that must be taken into account, from basic health care to grooming and socialization.